fejlek/Nine-Circles-Statistics/1 First Circle - Linear Regression/First_circle_linear_regression_3.md

 }
 ```

+### Results

-<br/> Let us check the results.
-For simplicity’s sake, we will compute a
+Let us compare the results.
+For simplicity’s sake, we will compute
-simple percentile-based confidence intervals (another popular more
+simple percentile-based confidence intervals (another popular,, more
-sophisticated option would be bias-corrected and accelerated (BCa)
+sophisticated option would be the bias-corrected and accelerated (BCa)
-bootstrap that better handles skew and bias *B. Efron.
-Better bootstrap
+bootstrap, which better handles skewness and bias (Efron 1987)). <br/>
-confidence intervals.
-Journal of the American statistical Association
-82.397 (1987): 171-185.*) <br/>

 ``` r
 options(width = 1000)